yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Compression
 {: #rec-compress}

-In order to help prevent compression-related attacks (summarized in Section 2.6 of {{?RFC7457}}), implementations and deployments SHOULD disable TLS-level compression (Section 6.2.2 of {{!RFC5246}}), unless the application protocol in question has been shown not to be open to such attacks.
+In order to help prevent compression-related attacks (summarized in Section 2.6 of {{?RFC7457}}), when using TLS 1.2 implementations and deployments SHOULD disable TLS-level compression (Section 6.2.2 of {{!RFC5246}}), unless the application protocol in question has been shown not to be open to such attacks.
+Note: this recommendation applies to TLS 1.2 only, because compression has been removed from TLS 1.3.

 Rationale: TLS compression has been subject to security attacks, such as the CRIME attack.